 The Ogoki Lodge:

 In the case of the Ogoki Lodge site, you wonder how the owner(s) could just let it go like that.
 As is usually the case, lack of money is probably the explanation.
 Maybe the whole thing was a crazy idea to begin with.
 The Lodge, originally owned and run by members of the local indigenous community at Collins, was meant to provide ongoing work for local Ojibwe and Cree by attracting guests – most often that meant Americans – who would be flown in for a week of superb fishing on Whitewater Lake.
 Not clear is how many of the lodges and outposts indicated on the map above were open in the 1970’s; the more there were, the more competition for paying guests.

 The teepee-like main lodge is still in pretty good shape and seemed to be inhabited when we were there in 2012.
-Some locals I talked to attribute the teepee design of the structure to Wendell Beckwith of nearby Best Island.
+Some locals I talked to attribute the teepee design of the structure to Wendell Beckwith, the hermit of nearby Best Island.
 Apparently, he originally envisioned varnished moose hides to cover it but when that didn’t work out he suggested the more conventional cedar shingles.

 Correspondence I’ve received from Sheldon Rosen tells me that the design was actually the work of his Toronto architectural firm, then known as Group 33.
 In particular, Rosen noted the design contribution of Eneri Taul, the Toronto-based but Estonian-born architect in charge of the project.
 Also mentioned were the project engineer Roger Bayley and his younger brother Tim, who took his place on-site.